 SFB 1381 is partner organizer of the first international CIBSS Symposium “Signalling across Scales”, November 23-25, 2020.

 On the 12th and 13th of March 2020 the PIs of the SFB 1381 had their first retreat in the black forest at Hotel Saigerhöh.
-First results and achievements of the projects were presented and intensively discussed.
-Thereby, the manyfold interactions and collaborations among the different projects became clearly visible.
 It was a very successful meeting and we are very much looking forward to the follow-up meeting next year!

 SFB researchers Nora Vögtle (Project B4), Daniel Poveda-Huertes (Project A6), Chris Meisinger (Project A6) and Claudine Kraft (Project B10) discovered link of the mitochondrial presequence processing machinery to a nuclear stress response.
 Publication in Molecular Cell.